2026 Comparison

 Annual subscription$0

-Pay only when you send.
+Pay only when you export.
 No subscription ever.

 Feature-by-Feature Comparison